-Front Components on the GigaVUE-HC1 Chassis Module Bays The base chassis is in the center and numbered 1.
+Front Components on t he GigaVUE-HC1 Chassis Module Bays The base chassis is in the center and numbered 1.
 Slots (bays) are numbered 2-3 from left to right.
 Base Chassis The GigaVUE-HC1 includes a base chassis which holds the management and processing components installed inside the unit.
 It is located in the center of the front of the chassis.
-NOTE: The base chassis is not hot-swappable.
+Note: The base chassis is not hot-swappable.
 The base chassis also controls the Mgmt port and console port on the front of the node for network and local administrative access to the GigaVUE-OS command-line interface (CLI).
 The base chassis provides twelve 10Gb/1Gb SFP+ network ports, four 1Gb/100Mb RJ45 copper ports, and GigaSMART, capable of processing packets at 20Gb.
-Refer to GigaVUE-HC1 Base Chassis on page 12 for more information.
+Refer to GigaVUE-HC1 Base Chassis for more information.
 USB Use the USB port to upgrade software on the GigaVUE-HC1 using a software image on an external USB drive.
-Refer to Software Upgrade Using USB Drive on page 9.
-Rear Components on th e GigaVUE-HC1 Chassis Power Supply Modules The GigaVUE-HC1 includes two separate power supply modules already installed at the rear of the node.
-Each power supply module can independently operate the GigaVUE-HC1 for 1+1 system redundancy.
+Refer to Software Upgrade Using USB Drive.
+Rear Components on th ne GigaVUE-HC1 Chassis Power Supply Modules The GigaVUE-HC1 includes two separate power supply modules already installed at the rear of the node.
+Each power supply module can independently operate the GigaVUE-HC1 for 1+1 system redundancy and are hot swappable.
 Separate AC and DC power units are available.
-Refer to Power Requirements on page 76 for information on power characteristics of the GigaVUE-HC1.
+Refer to Power Requirements for information on power characteristics of the GigaVUE-HC1.
+Refer to Module Removal and Replacement Procedure (Hot Removal) for more information on hot-swapping the module.
 Fan Trays The fan trays installed at the rear of the node provide system cooling.
+Fan trays are also hot-swappable.Refer to Module Removal and Replacement Procedure (Hot Removal) for more information on hot-swapping the module.
 PPS(IN) The GigaVUE-HC1 includes a BNC connector for an optional PTP 1PPS reference clock.
 (Reserved for future use).
-Inter-chassis primary and secondary connection (Reserved for future use).
+P/S Inter-chassis primary and secondary connection (Reserved for future use).